Get in the Zone

 Who Am I?

-My take on entrepreneurship is that it cannot be taught simply because there is no single recipe for success in business; it is more a mindset than anything.
+My take on entrepreneurship is that it cannot be taught simply because there is no single recipe for business success; entrepreneurship is more a mindset than anything.
 I focus the class on business basics and, more importantly, getting the students to understand who they are and if they are even cut out for being a business owner.
 In other words, determining if running a business is in their Zone of Genius.

 There are four basic zones a person can find himself in: Zone of Incompetence, Zone of Competence, Zone of Excellence, and Zone of Genius.
 Where we live in these zones is larger determined by our ability to perform in a particular endeavor.
 This ability is a mixture of skills, strengths, and talents.